 Available with a wide range of TPI options, the C-shaped hacksaw is the perfect tool for conduit and PVC.
 Make sure to swap the blades depending on the material you need to cut.
 Also, it comes with a tension nut that helps you stretch the blade taut without any hassle.

 A coping saw has also been gaining immense popularity in today’s market.
 The U-shaped coping saw, more particularly, is developed for back-beveled cuts for trim and effortless installation.
 Although it is usually compared to a hacksaw frequently, its frame is lighter while the blade is shorter.
 Also, its tiny blades are excellent for creating joints and back-cutting curves with precision.
+Aside from a coping saw, another must-have for DIYers is the crosscut saw.
+Never miss checking the 7 Things to Know About Crosscut Saws.

 Have you been searching for a multi-purpose saw for DIYers?
 Do not look further than a jigsaw.
 It can cut straight lines and cut curves, too.
 As one of the safer saws, a jigsaw is available with a shoe that rests on the surface of any material you need to cut.
 It also surrounds the blade, providing extra protection.
 Plus, the shoe is adjustable according to your unique needs and requirements.